 In addition to making these data easily accessible, WRI also works to communicate current events to increase resilience and bring about awareness.
 A recent blog entitled “I've Worked on Climate Policy for 30 Years.
 Western US Fires Are the Scariest Thing I’ve Seen” was written by one of WRI’s science writers about experiencing the fires in California firsthand.
 Part of Liz’s job is to assist the science writers so they can effectively combine communication and data.
 Her role is to make sure the data is uploaded and to complete data analysis for journalists.

 Take a look at “6 Graphics Explain the Climate Feedback Loop Fueling US Fires” to see another example of this data-driven science communication which uses data sets from many different sources to tell a more accurate and compelling story.

 When asked how she finds new data sets to add to the Resource Watch platform, Liz replied,

 “We are also always trying to evaluate our data gaps.
 For example, while looking for more information on fires this summer and fall, I came across some new data sets while finding news reports.
 I discovered NASA’s “Burned Area Product” which uses MODIS data from two Earth observing satellites.”

 As our planet changes and our population grows, we work together across multiple agencies and with a variety of partners to ensure that we are able to use our satellite observations in coordination with other vital data to make informed decisions to improve life on our home planet.
 To learn more about Liz’s work, please visit this StoryMap that delves deeper into her work as an early career scientist.

-- Explore more of the ways in which data from the Global Precipitation Measurement (GPM) mission are being used for ecological management.
+- Explore more of the ways in which GPM data are being used for ecological management.